akanksha-11/MicrosoftEngage/README.md

    Greater number of points will override day wise points
 9. Allowing students to redeeem a coupon only if they have enough points
 10. Calculating attendance streak of all courses per student ( min(all course streaks))
+11. Implementing notifications for every time you earn points

+Assumptions/ Limitations
+1. File should be uploaded only once for a particular course
+2. Notification panel is not capped, will store all the notifications

+Future work
+1. Adding graphs by storing date wise attendance data as all sessions are mapped with dates as well but not used in this project as of now
+2. Using Likes and Polls data in the attendance file to calculate engagement and reward points on that basis
+3. Coupons can have validity feature as well